roshinisanikop/asterix_and_stock_bazaar/src/README.md

 # Instructions on how to run Lab 1

 This lab has been written and implemented by Isha Nilesh Gohel and Roshini Sanikop.
-Part-1 was implemnted my Roshini Sanikop. part-2 was implemented by Isha Nilesh Gohel.
+Part-1 was implemented by Roshini Sanikop. part-2 was implemented by Isha Nilesh Gohel.
 Part-3 was done by both together.
 ## Run Part 1
 Start a docker container using this command.
 Let that docker container act as the server.
 ```